crafttheweb/thelastpickle/_posts/2011-06-13-Down-For-Me.md

 ---
 layout: post
-title: "Down For Me?"
+title: Down For Me?
-category: Cassandra
+category: blog
+tags: cassandra
+author: Aaron Morton
 ---

 For a read or write request to *start* in Cassandra at least as many nodes must be seen as `UP` by the coordinator node as the request has specified via the ConsistencyLevel.
 Otherwise the client will get an `UnavailableException` and the cluster will appear down for that request.
 That may not necessarily mean it is down for all keys or all requests.